Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 - Why choose us as your solicitor?

-We believe in making the process of pursuing a claim for compensation following a taxi or minicab accident as easy as possible.
+We believe in making the process of pursuing taxi accident claims following a taxi or minicab accident as easy as possible.
 Because of this, we have designed a service that begins with a free legal consultancy session.

 We use this session to find out all of the facts that pertain to the taxi or minicab accident.
 We then use these facts to come up with a plan on how to move your taxi accident claim forward.
 In almost every case we will offer to pursue a compensation claim on your behalf, under a No Win No Fee agreement.
 This means that you don’t pay any legal fees at all unless we actually manage to make a successful compensation claim on your behalf following your taxi accident.